|

 the same as those on the SFA Star Charts.

-I'm so glad to see those constellation patterns in Google Sky.
+I'm glad to see those constellation patterns in Google Sky.

 I spend months researching what constellation patterns had